All Episodes

 I don't know.

-And um, I don't think it's a pick that hurts Trump at all.
+And I don't think it's a pick that hurts Trump at all.

-And I think all this publicity about Kamala doing better in the polls or whatever than Biden is just it's just all fluff and and and completely fabricated the same way that the polls of Hillary being up, you know, 15 points the night before the election, you know, were fabricated.
+And I think all this publicity about Kamala doing better in the polls or whatever than Biden is just, it's just all fluff and completely fabricated the same way that the polls of Hillary being up 15 points the night before the election were fabricated.

-Um but you know, I I just feel that um that right now everybody seems to be really rallying behind, you know, Trump and the conservatives, and and and as big a as much as maybe I wasn't a fan of a lot of the stuff that happened at the RNC, I do agree with your take that it brought in a lot of other people that maybe wouldn't be interested in conservative politics or or conservative, you know, more conservative mind minded topics.
+And as much as maybe I wasn't a fan of a lot of the stuff that happened at the RNC, I do agree with your take that it brought in a lot of other people that maybe wouldn't be interested in conservative politics or conservative, you know, more conservative minded topics.

-But um one other quick thing I wanted to tell you, Owen, I was uh I was away this weekend and I saw something on this is a little unrelated, but I saw something on TV to reminded me I I had to tell you, in the state of Ohio, um they are the governor mandated that they're gonna have to put defibulators in all uh grade schools and high schools because I guess they figure the kids are now having heart attacks higher rapes.
+But one other quick thing I wanted to tell you, Owen, I was away this weekend and I saw something on, this is a little unrelated, but I saw something on TV that reminded me, I had to tell you, in the state of Ohio, the governor mandated that they're going to have to put defibrators in all grade schools and high schools because I guess they figure the kids are now having heart attacks higher rates.

 But wait a second.

-I thought it was because defibulators are already required in schools.
+I thought it was because defibrillators are already required in schools.

-I thought it had something to do with like a l athletic facilities specifically.
+I thought it had something to do with like athletic facilities specifically.

 I caught it.

-And um Yeah, so I know I I'm pretty sure I know the story you're talking about.
+And yeah, so I think I know, I'm pretty sure I know the story you're talking about.

 I didn't know if it was specific to Ohio or not.

-Um now again, I I have to go and I'm sure this information is available.
+Now, again, I have to go, I'm sure this information is available.

-I'm pretty sure it became mandatory for schools to have defibulators uh decades ago.
+I'm pretty sure it became mandatory for schools to have defibrillators decades ago.

 I think that the development you're referring to is now it has to be in athletic facilities.

-So, like in other words, uh a weight room or a training facility, or if you're outside even having like a football or baseball practice that it has to be somewhere on the scene.
+So like in other words, a weight room or a training facility, or if you're outside even having like a football or baseball practice, that it has to be somewhere on the scene.

 So I think that I don't want to say I'm 100% confident on that, but I think that that was the new development that it had to be at athletic facilities.